Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

 \subsubsection{DDAD with different ARs}

 In clinical practice, the AR of unlabeled dataset $D_u$ is unknown.
-In order to simulate the various real scenarios, we evaluate the proposed DDAD on RSNA dataset with AR of $D_u$ varying from 0 to 100\%.
+In order to simulate various real scenarios, we evaluate the proposed DDAD on the RSNA dataset with the AR of $D_u$ varying from 0 to 100\%.
 We use the reconstruction method as the baseline for comparison.
 For fair comparison, all these methods use AE as the backbone.
-The results of proposed DDAD method using $\mathcal{R}_{dual}$, $\mathcal{R}_{intra}$, $\mathcal{A}_{inter}$ and $\mathcal{A}_{intra}$, and the results of reconstruction baseline are shown in Fig.~\ref{Ablation_AR}, which demonstrate the effectiveness of our proposed anomaly scores and ASR-Net clearly.
+The results of proposed DDAD method using $\mathcal{R}_{dual}$, $\mathcal{R}_{intra}$, $\mathcal{A}_{inter}$ and $\mathcal{A}_{intra}$, and the results of reconstruction baseline are shown in Fig.~\ref{Ablation_AR}.
+They clearly demonstrate the effectiveness of our proposed anomaly scores and ASR-Net.

-Firstly, DDAD using the original $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$ achieves consistent and significant improvement compared with the reconstruction baseline, suggesting that the proposed two anomaly scores are more discriminative than the previous reconstruction error.
-Moreover, our $\mathcal{A}_{inter}$ is better than $\mathcal{A}_{intra}$, while it performs better with the increasing AR of $D_u$, consistent with our hypothesis in Section \ref{AS} that higher AR of $D_u$ will result in more competitive $\mathcal{A}_{inter}$.
-Because $\mathcal{A}_{intra}$ is computed inside NDM, it's irrelevant to AR.
-It's worth noting that even in the extreme situation (i.e., AR is 0), our DDAD-$\mathcal{A}_{inter}$ can still achieve better performance than baseline.
-That’s to say, we can apply the DDAD in any situations and get improvement consistently regardless of AR.
-Intuitively, when AR is 0, dataset $D_n \cup D_u$ only contains normal images, thus UDM degenerates to the same as NDM.
-However, in this situation UDM is trained on a larger normal dataset than baseline, which leads to more robust models and supports the consistent improvement.
-Meanwhile, even if AR is low (e.g., 20\%), the DDAD can achieve a significant improvement (7.9\% AUC higher than when AR is 0).
+Firstly, DDAD using the original $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$ achieves consistent and significant improvement compared with the reconstruction baseline, suggesting that the two proposed ASs are more discriminative than the previous reconstruction error.
+Moreover, our $\mathcal{A}_{inter}$ is better than $\mathcal{A}_{intra}$, while it performs better with an increasing AR of $D_u$, consistent with our hypothesis in Section \ref{AS} that a higher AR of $D_u$ will result in a more competitive $\mathcal{A}_{inter}$.
+Because $\mathcal{A}_{intra}$ is computed inside the NDM, it is irrelevant to the AR.
+It is worth noting that even in the extreme situation that AR is 0, our DDAD-$\mathcal{A}_{inter}$ can still achieve better performance than baseline.
+That is to say, we can apply the DDAD in any situations and get improvement, regardless of the AR.
+Intuitively, when the AR is 0, dataset $D_n \cup D_u$ only contains normal images, and thus the UDM degenerates to be the same as the NDM.
+However, in this situation the UDM is trained on a larger normal dataset than baseline, which leads to more robust models and supports the consistent improvement.
+Meanwhile, even if the AR is low (e.g., 20\%), the DDAD can achieve a significant improvement (7.9\% AUC higher than when the AR is 0).
 That means the proposed DDAD can improve the performance considerably in clinical practice as there are always some abnormal cases.